-Statistics show that the use of alcohol or other substances by a family member is frequently a contributing factor in domestic violence cases, and you deserve to be safe.
-In addition, people struggling with addiction also frequently suffer from mental health issues and can sometimes threaten to harm themselves.
+Statistics show that the use of alcohol or other substances by a family member is frequently a contributing factor in domestic violence cases.
+If this is the case, you deserve to be safe.
+In addition, people struggling with addiction also frequently suffer from mental health issues, and can sometimes threaten to harm themselves.
 They deserve to be safe, too.

-For the record, having criminal charges filed against your child or loved one isn’t the end of the world.
-For some people, getting into legal trouble can serve as a huge wake-up call and help motivate them to want to change their behavior.
+Having criminal charges filed against your child or loved one isn’t the end of the world.
+For some people, getting into legal trouble can serve as a huge wake-up call and help motivate them to change their behavior.
 Some communities even offer the chance for people struggling with addiction to enter drug treatment programs as an alternative to facing criminal charges.

-Regardless of the possible outcomes, if you ever feel like calling the police is the best thing to do in a specific situation, you should do it.
-It’s your call.
+Regardless of the possible outcomes, if you ever feel like calling the police is the best thing to do in a specific situation, that is your call to make.